 Galactic Patrol Member

 You are a member of the cosmic police force, the Galactic Patrol.
-Fighting evil, capturing criminals and protecting the masses are your duties.
+Fighting evil, capturing criminals, and protecting the masses are your duties.
 While most members of the Galactic Patrol are not exceptionally strong in the grand scheme of the Dragon Ball Universe, they will still fight tooth and nail for the sake of justice.

-Becoming a Galactic Patrol Member is the same as entering any police force, though obviously the requirements are much more difficult and requires at least some understanding of the galaxy and the languages spoken within it.
+Becoming a Galactic Patrol Member is the same as entering any police force, though obviously the requirements are much more difficult, and requires at least some understanding of the galaxy and the languages spoken within it.

-• A Galactic Receiver.
+- A Galactic Receiver.

-• Extinction Bomb – a unique Basic Item that allows a Galactic Patrolman to wipe out an entire species on a planet!
+- Extinction Bomb: A unique Basic Item that allows a Galactic Patrolman to wipe out an entire species on a planet!
 It is not used lightly and it can only kill characters who are Power Level 0 (see – Power Level 0, ARC Guide) – any character with a Power Level of 1+ is completely unaffected by this device.

-Demon Clansmen
+Demon Clansman

 A being of Pure Evil, you are a corrupted being with no trace of remorse for the wanton destruction you’ve wrought as a result of your pitch-black heart.
 There is no limit to your villainy.